 - Scoop out dough and roll into a ball (about 1½-inch diameter).
 Put the ball on the prepared baking sheet, and space them apart for about 2 inches.
 Press down the ball slightly, about 1-inch in height.
 Gently add 2 – 3 pieces of cookie pieces on top.
 Repeat with the rest of the dough.
 Keep the balls in the fridge until ready to bake.

 - Bake in the oven for 13 – 14 minutes.
 The bottom of the cookie should be nicely golden brown, but the top and edges remain the same color.
 Transfer the baking sheet to counter and let the cookies rest on the sheets for at least 5 minutes.
 Transfer the cookies to racks and cool.
-Serve and enjoy.
+Repeat with the rest of the cookie dough.

 - When adding cookie pieces (not the powder) to the cookie dough, make sure not to add the fine crumbs.
 Too much fine crumbs can dry out the dough.